teunjojo/SimpleAutoRestart/README.md

 4. Start or restart the server.
 5. Configure the plugin by editing the config.yml file in the plugins/SimpleAutoRestart folder.

-### Extra steps for Folia

-1. Open the config file `plugins/SimpleAutoRestart/config.yml`
-2. Change the command `restart` to `stop`
-3. Wrap your server start script in a wrapper, like this:

 ```sh
 #!/bin/sh
 while true